 The study, released Thursday by the journal Science, was funded by the Bill and Melinda Gates Foundation and federal grants.

-By preventing measles, "you preserve your ability to fight off all of these other infections," said Michael Mina, a medical student at Emory University who led the study while at Princeton University.
+By preventing measles, "you preserve your ability to fight off all of these other infections," said Michael Mina, a medical student at Emory University who led the study.

 While vaccination played a role, other factors such as better nutrition and smaller family size may also explain the drop in non-measles infections, said Dr. James Cherry, a pediatric infectious disease expert at the University of California, Los Angeles, who had no role in the study.

 Contact the reporter at: http://www.twitter.com/SciWriAlicia